kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/clustercloudstack/configuration.md

 ```
 cmk list publicipaddresses listall=true zoneid=<zone-id> forvirtualnetwork=true allocatedonly=false | jq '.publicipaddress[] | select(.state == "Free" or .state == "Reserved") | .ipaddress'
 ```

+> **Note**
+>
+> When using shared or routed networks, you must configure a Virtual IP (VIP) on the nodes using [kube-vip][kube-vip].
+> You can specify the flavor as `with-kube-vip` while generating the cluster configuration file.
+The
+> `CLUSTER_ENDPOINT_IP` value must be either:
+> - An IP address within the shared/routed network range
+> - A DNS name pointing to a VIP or a load balancer in front of the control plane nodes

 ## Machine Level Configurations